A girl walking by Lake Mead National Recreation Area

 Other Types of National Park Passes

 Besides the classic America the Beautiful Park Pass that anyone can own, there are other free or discounted passes available for groups that meet the requirements.
-Here’s a list of those additional passes, how to qualify, and how to obtain a pass.
+Here’s the additional passes available, how to qualify, and how to obtain a pass.

 Military Pass